-School of Continuing and Professional Studies > Academics > Office of Prior Learning Assessment > Roxanne W. Interview
+School of Continuing and Professional Studies > Academics > Prior Learning Assessment > Roxanne W. Interview

 Like most people, Roxanne W. found herself needing to pivot during the pandemic.
 Although she has been a lifelong volunteer and has instilled the value of active citizenship in her children and friends, she planned to take LL 305 - Active Citizens.
 As an older, online student, she did not want to miss anything since there is so much to learn.
 But when it was time to take the class, she was “not comfortable at that point and time being out in public."